 Note: For information about the HSA paired with the HDHP, see the "Health Savings Account" section in the Medical section.

 CYC Website

 The ConnectYourCare (CYC) website available through My Total Compensation and Benefits at www.totalcomponline.com makes it easy for you to manage your spending accounts.
-You can file claims, confirm which expenses are eligible, check your account balance and more.
+You can file claims, eligible, check your account balance and more.